thanos-io/thanos/docs/proposals-accepted/202304-query-path-tenancy.md

 ## Action Plan

 1. Query Frontend
-   1. Implement the `--query-frontend.tenant-header` (default is `""`") and `--query-frontend.default-tenant` (default is `"default-tenant"`) flags.
-Forward the tenant header to all the configured downstream query endpoints, if it is present.
+   1. Implement the `--query-frontend.tenant-header="THANOS-TENANT"` flag.
+Forward the tenant identification from the incoming request to all the configured downstream query endpoints, when it is present.
+The header used in these "internal" outgoing requests will be hardcoded (not configurable by operators of Thanos).
+The suggested name for this internal header is `Thanos-Tenant`.
    2. **In the UI**, add a textbox where one can type a tenant name.
 If the textbox has any content, that will be sent using in the configured tenant header name.
    3. Update the metrics exported by the Query Frontend to include a tenant label with the tenant indicated by the header.
 2. Querier
-   1. Implement the `--querier.tenant-header` (default is `""`") and `--querier.default-tenant` (default is `"default-tenant"`) flags.
-Forward the tenant header to all the downstream API calls (gRPC or HTTP, also using headers), if it is present.
+   1. Implement the `--querier.tenant-header="THANOS-TENANT"`, `--querier.default-tenant="default-tenant"`, `--querier.tenant-label="tenant-id"` flags.
+Identify the tenant in the configured tenant header and forward it in all internal communications using the same hardcoded header as mentioned in the Query Frontend section, point 1.2.
+In the gRPC calls use the metadata feature.
-   2. Implement the `--querier.tenant-label-name` flag.
-If it is not empty, verify and enforce the tenant label in the query before it is handed to the query engine.
+   3. Implement the `--querier.tenant-label-name` and `--querier.tenancy="false"` flags.
+When the tenancy is enabled, identify the tenant, verify and enforce the tenant label in the query before it is handed to the query engine.
 As previously mentioned by the proposal, use prom-label-proxy's [Enforce.EnforceMatchers](https://github.com/prometheus-community/prom-label-proxy/blob/main/injectproxy/enforce.go#L141).
-   3. Update the metrics exported by the Querier to include a tenant label with the tenant indicated by the header.
+   4. Update the metrics exported by the Querier to include a tenant label with the tenant indicated by the header.
 3. Store Gateway
-   1. Implement the `--store.tenant-header` (default is `""`") and `--query-frontend.default-tenant` (default is `"default-tenant"`) flags.
-Use the tenant header to identify the tenant in the metrics exported by the Store Gateway.
+   1. Use the internal, hardcoded tenant header to identify the tenant of a given request and use it in the metrics exported by the Store Gateway.